openschc/openschc/docs/General/User_guide.rst

 Go to the **examples/tcp** directory.

-Add the SCHC directory to your PYHTONPATH.
-On sh, this would be:

-    $ export PYTHONPATH=<YOUR_PATH_TO_SCHC>

-On csh:

-    $ setenv PYTHONPATH <YOUR_PATH_TO_SCHC>
+Double-check you have setup your PYTHONPATH per the :doc:`../General/Installation_guide`.

-From the examples/tcp directory, we can execute the code as follows:
+From the examples/tcp directory, run the code as follows:

 Run Server on terminal 1 ::